The Blessed Madonna

-From a series of breakthrough releases to a debut at Panorama Bar, Smart Bar’s first female talent buyer has had a lot on her plate this year.
+From a series of breakthrough releases to a debut at Panorama Bar, smartbar’s first female talent buyer has had a lot on her plate this year.
 Her first record, “Exodus” was an anthem to a concentrated pool of Chicago house aficionados, passed from person to person for nearly three years before anyone outside of the city ever heard it.
-Its champions now range from the esteemed Little White Earbuds blog to fellow Smart Bar resident, Derrick Carter, who debuted “Exodus” to the rest of the world on the mainstage at Movement 2012.
-The Black Madonna’s catalog of current and upcoming releases/remixes now includes labels such as Classic, Freerange, Home Taping is Killing Music, Argot and Stripped & Chewed
+Its champions now range from the esteemed Little White Earbuds blog to fellow smartbar resident, Derrick Carter, who debuted “Exodus” to the rest of the world on the mainstage at Movement 2012.
+The Blessed Madonna’s (previously known as The Black Madonna) catalog of current and upcoming releases/remixes now includes labels such as Classic, Freerange, Home Taping is Killing Music, Argot and Stripped & Chewed

 “I like to keep myself pretty invisible.
 You may think I’m somewhere, but I’ve already left.”